Climate change is our fault, there is no doubt about that. But we

 Marshall looks to answer why people seem to be so unwilling to accept climate change based on both internal and external forces.
 He also focuses on the different categories of people as those who accept climate change, those who actively deny it, those who are skeptical, and those who are unconvinced of climate change and what aspects allow them to accept climate change or not.
 For the purpose of this blog post I am going to focus on the psychological aspects of us as humans that make it difficult for us to accept and deal with climate change.

-This graph from the Washington Post shows the fluctuations of those
+This graph from the Washington Post shows the fluctuations of those who believe in climate change and those who do not. |

 According to Marshall, the beginning of problems in dealing with and believing in climate change lies in our experiences as individuals and the tendencies we have as humans beings.
 As odd as it seems with relation to all of the negativity that is focused on today, humans tend to be positive creatures.
 Once something bad happens, we believe that it wont happen to us again.
 Marshall uses victims of natural disasters to solidify this model, citing their increased invulnerability.
 Climate change is not a positive problem and thus we have the tendency to tune out when it is mentioned.
 We also tend to believe that climate change is not our problem, that it is one that is not our problem to deal with.
 Marshall connects this to social cues like the bystander effect, pluralistic ignorance, and conditional cooperation, where we don't talk about climate change because no one else is and we don't do anything about climate change because we believe others are.

-the tendency to ignore climate change as a possible factor that
+According to George Marshall, victims of natural disasters have the tendency to ignore climate change as a possible factor that may have caused the natural disaster that they experienced. |

 In relation to accepting and dealing with climate change, Marshall cites the tendency to ignore it is because it is not salient.
 There is still uncertainty about it, it is not a concrete problem.
 While it is an immediate problem, it does not feel immediate.
 As humans, we recognize threats based on the immediacy of the problem and because climate change seems like such a far off threat not based in the "here and now", rather in the "then and there", it is ranked very low in our categories of fear that allow us to process and deal with problems.
 According to Marshall, it ranks somewhere near extraterrestrial threats like asteroid strikes.